jubernar1993/GEOLOCATION/README.md

-This app has been modified by July Bernard!!!! congratulations on making it this far setting up the CI of the pipeline!!! keep going champ! adding a new line to test the webhook
+This app has been modified by July Bernard!!!! congratulations on making it this far setting up the CI of the pipeline!!! keep going champ! adding a new line to test the webhook ok adding another line. the previous one did not work